possiblyaduck/angular-app/README.md

 * Create an account at MongoLab - it's free: [https://mongolab.com/signup/].
 * Create a database to use for this application: [https://mongolab.com/newdb]
 * Grab your API key: [https://mongolab.com/user?username=YOUR_USERNAME_HERE]
-* Edit `server/config.js` to set your MongoLab API Key and the name of the database you created.
+* Edit `server/config.js` to set your MongoLab API Key and the name of the database you crhttps://mongolab.com/eated.

     ```
     mongo: {